annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

 </details>

 >💡**Dedicated Vs. Serverless SQL Pools in Synapse**
-We will be using the **Serverless SQL pool** in Synapse for the duration of this homework.
+We will be using the **Serverless SQL pool** in Synapse for the duration of this homework (which is provided in the Synapse automatically).
 Here are some primary differences:
         - **Resource Management:** Dedicated pools require manual scaling and management, while Serverless pools handle scaling automatically.
         - **Billing:** Dedicated pools incur costs based on provisioned resources, whereas Serverless pools charge based on the volume of data processed by each query.
         - **Data Storage:** Dedicated pools store data within the pool itself, whereas Serverless pools query data directly from external storage like Azure Data Lake.